-The High Prairie Villa Water System shall be responsible for the protection of the public potable water distribution system from contamination or pollution due to the backflow or backsiphonage of contaminants or pollutants through the water service connection.
-If, in the judgement of the High Prairie Villa Water System, an approved backflow device is required at the systems water connection to any customer's premise, the High Prairie Villa Water System, or it's delegated agent, shall give notice in writing to said customer to install an approved backflow prevention device at each service connection to his premises.
-The customer shall, within ninety (90) days, install such approved device, or devices, at his own expense, and failure or refusal, or inability on the part of the customer to install said device or devices within ninety (90) days, shall constitute a ground for discontinuing water service to the premises until such device or devices have been properly installed.
+The property owners (customers) of Fruitdale Heights Water System shall be responsible for the protection of the community water distribution system from contamination or pollution due to the backflow or backsiphonage of contaminants or pollutants through the water service connection.
+If, in the judgement of the water system owner, an approved backflow device is required at the community water connection to any customer's premise, the water system owner, or his delegated agent, shall give notice in writing to said customer to install an approved backflow prevention device at each service connection to this premises.
+The customer shall, within ninety (90) days, install such approved device, or devices, at his own expense, and failure or refusal, or inability on the part of the customer to install said device or devices within ninety (90) days, shall constitute a ground for discontinuing water service to the premises until such devices have been properly installed.

-IV DEFINITION
+IV Definitions

-A. Approved

-Accepted by the High Prairie Villa Water System as meeting an applicable specification stated or cited in this regulation, or as suitable for the proposed use.
+A. Approved - Accepted by the Fruitdale Heights Water System as meeting an applicable specification stated or cited in this regulation, or as suitable for the proposed use.